jojokarlin/Git_DRI_Jan_2017/outline.md

 ##Today's Agenda:

 ##### [Reviewing the Command Line](commandline.md)
-Using the Command Line to create a Git repository (AKA repo) and a file.
+We will be using the command line to use Git and GitHub.

 ##### [What is Git, GitHub and Markdown?](concept.md)
 A conceptual overview of what this is about.